Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 - **Does React have SSR?:** React by itself doesn't have built-in SSR, but it can be implemented using ReactDOMServer.
 Frameworks like Next.js provide SSR support out of the box for React.

+## Virtual DOM
+- The virtual DOM is a lightweight virtual representation of the actual DOM (Document Object Model) in memory, created by React using library like ReactDOM.
+- When you make changes to your webpage in React, instead of immediately updating the actual DOM, React first updates the virtual DOM to reflect these changes.
+- As updating the actual DOM can be slow and resource-consuming.
+- Once the virtual DOM has been updated, React then performs a **"diffing"** algorithm to **compare the new virtual DOM with the previous virtual DOM**, and identify any differences between them.
+- **Explain Diffing here**
+- So, react always maintains 2 VDOMs - current DOM, work in progress DOM(user changes)
+- Here, React never compares with Real DOM -> reading Real DOM is slow & in previous VDOM we already have JS objects available - easy to compare
+- Then react updates real DOM in batches to optimize DOM writes(updating UI)
+- This entire process is called as **"Reconciliation"**

-## How Shallow comparision sufficient in VDOM
+### Diffing explained - How Shallow comparision sufficient in VDOM?
-- **Diffing** is an alogirithn in the Virtual DOM typically involves shallow comparison(i.e comparing only top level elements) of components or elements in React
+- **Diffing** is an alogirithn in the Virtual DOM typically involves shallow comparison for only top level elements(i.e compares each top node) of components or elements in React
 - **How Shallow Comparison Works:**
+  - For components: React compares the props and state of the component.
+If the shallow comparison detects a change, React will re-render the component and apply the changes.
+If props or state changes then it dives deeper at last it reached DOM elements
   - For DOM elements: React will compare the type (e.g., div, span) and props (e.g., className, style).
 If the type or props have changed, React will update the DOM.

-  - For components: React compares the props and state of the component.
-If the shallow comparison detects a change, React will re-render the component and apply the changes.
 - If no top-level properties have changed, there is no need for deep level comparision
 - Also, deep level comparision is expensive especially for complex websites.